drivet/website-11ty/src/posts/feed/2021/git-warts.md

 ghost years ago.

-Back in the day, when version control systems were still duking it out, I used to try and defend mercurial to rabid git fans, mostly to no avail.
-I always felt that I was at a bit of disadvantage in those conversationa (cue the git fans yelling "Yeah, cuz mercurial SUCKS!"), because I was always willing to concede, despite appreciating mercurial's virtues, that git actually did have its strengths as well as its weaknesses, while the git fans were rarely so magnanimous with any other VCS.
+Back in the day, when version control systems were still duking it out, I used to try and defend Mercurial to rabid git fans, mostly to no avail.
+I always felt that I was at a bit of a disadvantage in those conversation (cue the git fans yelling "Yeah, cuz mercurial SUCKS!"), because I was always willing to concede, despite appreciating Mercurial's virtues, that git actually did have its strengths as well as its weaknesses, while the git fans were rarely so magnanimous with any other VCS.

 It has to be said: git is blazing fast, with a very flexible branching model and large mindshare.
-The branching model and the existence of things like [github][5] are probably, in fact, the principal strengths of git, and the principal weaknesses of mercurial.
-It's a good thing too, because as far as the CLI is concerned, git is simply garbage.
+The branching model and the existence of things like [GitHub][5] are probably, in fact, the principal strengths of git, and the principal weaknesses of Mercurial.
+It's a good thing, too, because as far as the CLI is concerned, git is simply garbage.

 ## CLI Warts

-The fact that there exists a site like the [git man page genertaor][6] should tell you something about git's CLI.
+The fact that there exists a site like the [git man page generator][6] should tell you something about git's CLI.

-You use ``git branch`` to list and create branches, but you use ``git checkout`` to *switch* to a branch, unless it's a new branch, in which case it can also be used to also create the branch if you supply it with the -b option.
+You use ``git branch`` to list and create branches, but you use ``git checkout`` to *switch* to a branch, unless it's a new branch, in which case it can also be used to also create the branch if you supply it with the `-b` option.

 So far this isn't actually that bad.
 The ``checkout`` command is your moving around command - you can use it to switch to an arbitrary commit, for example.
 The branch command is your branch management command.
-The -b option to the checkout command does add a certain wart to the whole thing - it would be more intuitive, in my opinion, if the branch command created *and* switched you to the branch automatically - but so far it's nothing
+The `-b` option to the checkout command does add a certain wart to the whole thing - it would be more intuitive, in my opinion, if the branch command created *and* switched you to the branch automatically - but so far it's nothing